 Operational Goal 3: Information & Outreach.
-To keep the general public, the regulated community, and all other state agencies subject to or otherwise affected by the Geoscience Act and all related Rules promulgated by the TBPG, informed of the requirement of licensure/registration, the requirements to become licensed or registered, and the requirement to report all perceived and actual violations of the Geoscience Act to the TBPG.
-It is further the TBPG's goal to ensure that proper processes and procedures are in place to facilitate the filing and resolution of complaints filed with the TBPG.
+To provide key information about TBPG responsibilities, licensing requirements, and how to refer complaints.
+To keep the general public, the regulated community, and state agencies subject to or affected by the Geoscience Act informed of the requirement of licensure/registration, the requirements to become licensed or registered, and the requirement to report all perceived and actual violations of the Geoscience Act to the TBPG.
+It is further the TBPG's goal to assist prospective licensees with information that fosters a path to licensure and to support current licensees by providing accurate and up to date information related to licensing, Board actions, career development, and continuing education.